 Our innovative analog and embedded technologies enable engineers to develop the most intelligent and sophisticated robot systems of tomorrow.
 Navigate new system block diagrams and quickly find fully tested reference designs and products for your next industrial, logistics or service robot design.

 An engineer's guide to industrial robot designs

 As robots are becoming more crucial in factories, it is important that they become more intelligent, autonomous, safer and efficient.
 All of this is enabled with technologies such as precise motor control, advanced sensing technologies and processing at the edge, all with robust real-time communication.

-Control position, torque and speed of the synchronized axis within your robot, CNC, and servo drive control module systems in harsh industrial environments with hard real time communication and high EMC immunity all while using best-in class isolation technology.
+Control position, torque and speed of the synchronized axis within your robot, CNC, and servo drive control module systems in harsh industrial environments with hard real time communication and high EMC immunity all while using best in-class isolation technology.

 Enable higher efficiency and throughput in logistics centers to take them to the next level.
-Achieve an accurate sensing of obstacles in highly crowded logistic centers using TI's mmWave or time-of-flight (TOF) sensing technologies.
+Achieve an accurate sensing of obstacles in highly crowded logistic centers using our mmWave or time-of-flight (TOF) sensing technologies.